wmtiger/AdMobAne/README.md

 Added Banner Rotation method.<br>
 Similar to moveBanner it is now possible to use rotateBanner for Manual Banner rotation.<br>
 This, together with moveBanner, will also allow to create more complex banner animations.<br>
+Please note the following point for the new method:<br>
+1) In Android the method is compatible only with ver3.0 and above (from API 11).<br>
+If the method is executed in android before 3.0 the error will be handle, however the banner will not rotate.<br>
+2) The angle passed is in Degrees.<br>
+3) The angle is a float, so also decimal angles can be handled.<br>
 20/09/2014<br>
 Air SDK ver.15 ha been release.<br>
 The latest SDK fix also the issue of duplicated Jar library in the application.<br>